 Species "Data Mining”

 Accurate range maps require the best available species data.
 EBAR maps will incorporate species occurrence information from Conservation Data Centres, provincial, territorial and federal governments, citizen science platforms and digital biodiversity data resources (e.g., GBIF, iNaturalist), academia, non-governmental organizations, industry, species experts and Traditional Ecological Knowledge (TEK).

 The next step in EBAR project workflow is to populate the ecoshapes mosaic (i.e., a mosaic of joined ecoregions, ecodistricts or similar ecological land classifications) with species presence information (e.g., present, not-present, presence assumed) using the mined data.
 Repeatable GIS-based routines (e.g., python scripts) are employed to facilitate and automate this process as much as possible.

 NatureServe Canada will make EBAR maps publically available online at no cost.
-We are currently focused on developing EBAR maps for the Canada Key Biodiversity Areas (KBA) project and for upcoming COSEWIC status assessments and reassessments.
-Many of these programs will want to make customize and refine the EBAR maps to meet their program’s needs.
+We are currently focused on developing EBAR maps for the Environment and Climate Change Canada funded Canada Key Biodiversity Areas (KBA) project and for upcoming COSEWIC status assessments and reassessments.
+Many of these programs will want to customize the EBAR maps to meet their program’s needs.
 NatureServe Canada encourages this and will develop EBAR maps in electronic formats that facilitate customization and integration into standard GIS tools.
 We do ask that any refinements (i.e., additional presence data, on the ground expertise) that would benefit the original EBAR map be made through the online collaboration tool to ensure that EBAR maps made available publically are based on the best available information.